oderby/owenderby.com/content/blog/2016-election-pa-results.md

 ***Methodology*** Figures 3 and 4 are histograms of the IV and turnout, respectively, by county.
-Counties are first grouped by the party of the winning candidate (blue for democrat, red for republican), and then binned.
+Counties are first grouped by the party of the winning candidate (blue for Democrat, red for Republican), and then binned.

 ***Discussion*** Looking at Figures 3 and 4, there's no obvious correlation between the winning candidate in a county and either IV or turnout.
 Counties